Hurricane Kyle (2002): Impact

 In North Carolina, above-normal tides caused minor beach erosion.
 Rainfall near the coastline reached 5.6 in in Greenville.
 Moisture from the storm led to increased rainfall further inland, peaking at 8.72 in in Butner.
 Raleigh-Durham recorded a two-day rainfall total of 5.79 in, which was the highest two-day total at the station since Hurricane Floyd in 1999.
 Heavy rainfall caused flash flooding in Martin County, where several roads were closed.
 Moderate winds were reported in the state, with gusts peaking at 49 mph on Bald Head Island.
 The storm spawned at least three tornadoes in the state, including an F2 twister near Pantego that damaged two houses and a farm.

 Moisture from Kyle extended into the Mid-Atlantic states and southern New York.
 The precipitation alleviated rainfall deficits throughout the region.
-Overall damage amounted to about $5 million (2002 USD$, USD).
+Overall damage amounted to about $5 million (2002 USD, USD).
 While no deaths were reported directly from Kyle, its remnants contributed to one death in stormy seas off the British Isles.

 Records

 Lasting for a total of 22 days, Hurricane Kyle was operationally considered the third-longest-lived tropical cyclone in the Atlantic basin; Kyle was behind Hurricane Ginger in the 1971 season with 27.25 days and Hurricane Inga in the 1969 season with 24.75 days.
 However, an update to the Atlantic hurricane best track in 2004 led to the San Ciriaco Hurricane of 1899 to be re-analyzed as the longest-lived Atlantic tropical cyclone on record, and as a result Kyle was dropped to the fourth-longest-lived.
 In September 2012, Hurricane Nadine surpassed Kyle as the fourth-longest-lived cyclone at 22.25 days, dropping Kyle to fifth-longest-lived.
-Kyle was, at the time, the only Atlantic tropical cyclone on record to attain tropical storm status on five separate occasions; 2010's Hurricane Tomas subsequently equalled this feat.
+Kyle was, at the time, the only Atlantic tropical cyclone on record to attain tropical storm status on five occasions; 2010's Hurricane Tomas subsequently equalled this feat.